 The Process Begins With Perimenopause

 Perimenopause generally lasts from six to ten years, a time that is often filled with all sorts of not-so-fun symptoms that we typically associate with the word menopause (more on that below).
 Technically, perimenopause is not over until a woman has not had her period for twelve months in a row.
 At that point, you hit what is often referred to as postmenopause.
 Unfortunately the term menopause is often used to describe the perimenopausal stage and/or the postmenopausal stage.
-This can get quite confusing, so I call the overall experience and time in our lives PM&M. The important thing to understand is that menopause, generally speaking, is a process, and each woman’s experience is unique.
+The important thing to understand is that menopause, generally speaking, is a process, and each woman’s experience is unique.

 When Does Menopause Begin?